Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Problem Discussion

 One strategy for minimizing the Fr\'{e}chet function is use a split proximal point algorithm for global search and switch to a local search procedure.
 The motivation for switching to a local search procedure is that if local search is initialized close to the optimal solution then faster convergence can be achieved.
 The local optimization problem is minimizing the Fr\'{e}chet function in a fixed orthant $\Or$.
-One feature of the local optimization problem is that the Fr\'{e}chet function is a piecewise $C^\infty$ function whose algebraic form depends on the geodesic distance from $X$ to the data trees.
-The Fr\'{e}chet function is only $C^1$ when restricted to the interior of a maximal dimension orthant.
+One feature of the local optimization problem is that the Fr\'{e}chet function is $C^\infty$ in the interior of each pre-multi-vistal cell, but not at points on shared faces of pre-multi-vistal facets.
+The Fr\'{e}chet function is $C^1$ only when restricted to the interior of a maximal orthant.
 An analysis of differential properties of the Fr\'{e}chet function is presented in Sec. \ref{sec:DiffAnalysis}.